jaytimm/hollr/README.md

 # hollr

-An R package providing a unified interface for text completion via local and cloud-based LLMs, tailored for text annotation tasks.
+An R package providing a unified interface for chat completion via local and cloud-based LLMs, tailored for text annotation tasks.

 #### Features